 A Jesus Well Transformed Salil’s Family

-The staggering weight of the global clean water crisis is beyond the ability of most of us to wrap our minds around.
+The staggering weight of the global clean water problems is beyond the ability of most of us to wrap our minds around.
 Still, more than 150 million people in South Asia alone have either no immediate access to clean water or drink from polluted sources.

 But the clean water problem can be devastating for a single family.
 We see this illustrated in the story of a gentleman named Salil, his wife and his children.
 Until a Jesus Well was installed in their village, all the water for the community came from a nearby contaminated pond.
 Salil’s family and the other villagers were sick with a plethora of illnesses and diseases.
 They suffered because of the very water they depended on for life.